Alessandro-Tofani-GIT/formazione_sou/step8/Example2-1./README.md

-# 🧹 A script to clean up log files in /var/log
+# A script to clean up log files in /var/log

-## 🇬🇧The script in question aims to clear both the messages logs related to general system messages and the wtmp logs to delete the logs of system logins.
+## The script in question aims to clear both the messages logs related to general system messages and the wtmp logs to delete the logs of system logins.